scverse/anndata/docs/fileformat-prose.md

 * In `zarr`, string arrays MUST be stored using `numcodecs`' `VLenUTF8` codec
 * In `HDF5`, string arrays MUST be stored using the variable length string data type, with a utf-8 encoding

+(nullable-arrays)=
-## Nullable integers and booleans
+## Nullable integers, booleans, and strings

-We support IO with Pandas nullable integer and boolean arrays.
+We support IO with Pandas nullable integer, boolean, and string arrays.
 We represent these on disk similar to `numpy` masked arrays, `julia` nullable arrays, or `arrow` validity bitmaps (see {issue}`504` for more discussion).
 That is, we store an indicator array (or mask) of null values alongside the array of all values.